|B A R E L Y B A D W E B S I T E|

 Should it be illegal for someone to display an image on a Web page of a U.S. flag on fire?
 If it is, I'll be happy to be the test case.

 Burning a flag is, as I say, nothing more than making a statement using a fabric symbol and fire.
 It's a radical statement in America, to be sure, but it's still a means of saying something, hence it's speech.

 And it is precisely that sort of speech that the very framers of the Constitution believed every American -- indeed, every human -- should be most free to express.

 Quick Primer on Amendments

-The flag-desecration amendment supported by Dan is extraordinary, as is any proposed amendment to the Constitution of the entire United States.
+The flag-desecration amendment supported by Dan Quayle and his fellows is extraordinary, as is any proposed amendment to the Constitution of the entire United States.

 Since the full adoption of the Constitution and its Bill of Rights that created this country's government on March 4, 1789, only 17 amendments have been ratified (and two of those cancel each other out, making it only 15 amendments in 222 years).

 Constitutional amendments should not be ratified for trivial or transitory reasons.
 They become the law of the land, as though they were part of the original Constitution.
 It is the Constitution, as amended, that all three branches of the U.S. government are obliged to obey, and it is the Constitution, as amended, that the justices of the U.S. Supreme court, the last hope of abused citizens, must adhere to, no matter what.